-(Part 33 of 37 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 33 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 For me, what defines a human being is the combination of our intellect, our self-awareness, and our mortality.
 Developing the first two, and in particular becoming comfortable with the third takes a lot of time.
 It’s clear to me that there are seasons to our human lives.
 The best description I’ve heard is that of four seasons: roots, fire, water and air, corresponding to beginning, actively carving one’s path, learning acceptance and understanding, and finally wisdom.
 (This is obviously a variation of the four, classical elements.)

 Frequently over the past year I’ve found myself thinking about the transition from the season of water to the season of air.
 What would the season of air feel like if I experienced glimpses of it from the season of water?

 I believe I have an answer: Understanding self-love.

 To come to grips with one’s own mortality requires a deep apprehension of the temporary state of our existence, and I now believe understanding self-love is the doorway to the age of air.